Category: Chocolate

 Refrigerate Then Decorate The Mint Brownie Pie!

 After the mint brownie pie has been chilled in the refrigerator for at least an hour, it’s ready to remove from the springform pan and decorate for serving.
 Run a butter knife all the way around between the pan and the pie to assist in releasing the pie from the pan.
-Melt chocolate chips and drizzle the chocolate decoratively over the surface of the mint brownie pie, any way you wish.

 I also like to pipe stabilized whipped cream (which holds its shape for days) on top and sprinkle with finely grated chocolate.
 Those are optional, but really do make the dessert look great.
-If using aerosol whipped cream, spray onto individual pieces just before serving, as it will not hold it’s shape for any length of time.

 Melted chocolate is drizzled decoratively over the top of the mint brownie pie.Whipped cream is piped on top of the mint brownie pie and grated chocolate is added for garnish.